NaomiProject/Naomi/CONTRIBUTING.md

    * Be sure you have followed the style of code throughout the project.
 Make it clean and readable!
    * Test the code on a RaspberryPi
    * Send a pull request and fillout the template.
 (All issues and PR have to follow the template or they will not be accepted)
    * Once the PR has been submitted a bot will ask you to sign a Contribution License Agreement, CLA.
-(All contributers to the PR has to accept the CLA in order for the PR to be accepted)
+(All contributors to the PR has to accept the CLA in order for the PR to be accepted)
    * The maintainer will review your submission and either ask for clarifications or changes, or approve the PR and it will be merged.

 # Labeling conventions for issues & pull requests

-Our issues and pull request follow a [labeling convention](https://github.com/NaomiProject/Naomi/issues/126) to aid with flow & organization.
+Our issues and pull request follow a [labelling convention](https://github.com/NaomiProject/Naomi/issues/126) to aid with flow & organization.
 Please review them so you know what each label means and how they are used.

 # How to report a bug